-During 2014, production volumes averaged of 2,348 boe/d comparable with an average of 2,333 boe/d produced in 2013.
+During 2015, production volumes averaged of 2,506 boe/d comparable with an average of 2,348 boe/d produced in 2014.

-Average daily natural gas production increased by approximately 4% over production volumes achieved in the prior year.
+Average daily natural gas production increased by approximately 10% over production volumes achieved in the prior year.
 Increased volumes from the acquisitions of additional working interests completed in each of August 2014 and July 2013 were offset by the natural decline in the Company's natural gas reserves, which has averaged approximately 5% per annum.
 The year-over-year increase was also impacted by a temporary suspension of production in parts of central Lake Erie, Ontario, while production pipelines underwent significant repairs following damage caused by ice scouring in February 2014.
+Further, during 2015, the Company was able to reduce production expenditures in its oil and liquids field by employing more efficient workover techniques, while maintaining production volumes, resulting in improved cost per unit of \$30.13/bbl compared with \$31.56/bbl in the prior year.

-In 2014, oil production volumes decreased to an average of 572 bbl/d compared with an average of 615bbl/d produced in 2013.
-The decrease reflects the natural decline of approximately 14% per annum in the underlying assets.
+In 2015, oil production volumes decreased to an average of 560 bbl/d compared with an average of 572 bbl/d produced in 2014.
+The decrease reflects the natural decline of approximately 9% in the underlying assets, partially offset by positive results of workover initiatives undertaken during 2015 to bring the overall decline to 2%.